nestauk/ojd_daps_skills/documentation/docs/modelcard.md

 **_Caveats and Reccomendations_**

-This step does poorly when:
+This step does less well when:

 - the extracted skill is a metaphor: i.e. 'understand the bigger picture' gets matched to 'take pictures'
 - the extracted skill is an acronym: i.e. 'drafting ORSAs' gets matched to 'fine arts'